This is relevant for you if you're a salesperson or manage a sales team.

 Even when you're struggling to meet targets, continue to check that every potential lead fits your buyer persona profiles.
 If they don't, they're probably not worth your time.

-Not sticking to a clear, consistent sales process
+Not sticking to a straightforward, consistent sales process.

-If your current sales process is incohesive (or you don’t have one at all), it’s probably affecting your sales.
-Without a sales process for your sales team to follow, there’s no consistency for your prospects and it’s difficult to know what’s working and what’s not.
+If your current sales process is incohesive (or you don't have one at all), it's probably affecting your sales.
+Without a sales process for your sales team to follow, there's no consistency for your prospects, and it's challenging to know what's working and what's not.

-You need a clear sales process and you need everyone in the team to follow it.
-Developing a successful sales process can seem daunting, but it doesn’t need to be.
-At Flowbird, we help clients simplify their long, complicated processes so that they’re streamlined, successful and easy to follow.
+Developing a successful sales process can seem daunting, but it doesn't need to be.
+You need a straightforward sales process and everyone in the team to follow it.
+At Flowbird, we help clients simplify their long, complicated processes so that they're streamlined, successful and easy to follow.

 Mentioning your price too soon

-Whilst it can be tempting to lay out all the facts and figures at the beginning, this can actually scare potential customers off.
+Whilst it can be tempting to lay out all the facts and figures initially, this can scare potential customers off.

 Instead, sell yourself first.
 Help prospects understand how you can solve their unique problems.
-Once your prospects see the value you’re offering, they will respond far more positively to any mention of costs.
+Once your options see the value you're offering, they will respond far more positively to any mention of costs.

 Not researching a potential client before talking with them

 Many salespeople approach sales meetings expecting to use the time to find out about their prospects.
-This is a waste of time for everybody.
+It is a waste of time for everybody.

 Instead, do your research before the meeting.
-This way, you can tailor your conversation to how your products and/or services are right for them as an individual.
-Meetings with prospects you’ve already researched are far more likely to be successful.
+This way, you can tailor your conversation to how your products and services are right for them as an individual.
+Meetings with prospects you've already researched are far more likely to succeed.

-For help simplifying your sales plan and developing a strategy that helps you reach your sales targets consistently, speak to one of us at Flowbird today.
+To help simplify your sales plan and develop a strategy that helps you reach your sales targets consistently, speak to one of us at Flowbird today.

 Want to find out what you need to do to reach your sales targets?
 Try our calculator.